The Enterprise Investment Scheme (EIS) helps unquoted trading companies raise equity finance by offering a range of tax incentives to their investors.

-How does the Company obtain EIS Qualifying Status?
+How does the company obtain EIS qualifying status?

 Many potential investors will want some form of comfort that their investment will qualify for the EIS tax reliefs.
-No guarantees can be given, particularly as the company has to satisfy certain requirements for three years after the share issue.

 After the shares have been issued, and the Company has traded for four months, the Company makes a declaration on a form EIS1, and provides details of the investors to HMRC.
-All being well, the Company will be authorised to issue the EIS3 certificate to investors, enabling them to claim their tax reliefs.
+All being well, the company will be authorised to issue the EIS3 certificate to investors, enabling them to claim their tax reliefs.